KaisenAmin/Config/README.md

 * **Retrieving a value:** Retrieve the value associated with a given key in a specified section.
 * **Setting a value:** Set a new key-value pair in a specified section, or update the value if the key already exists.
 * **Deleting a section:** Delete a specified section from the configuration file, along with all the key-value pairs within it.
+* **Deleting a key-value pair:** Delete a specific key-value pair from a given section.

 ## Usage